 Mr. Cho graduated with a J.D. from Harvard Law School and a B.A.
 From Cornell University (with distinction).

-Bryan Zenchyk, CCIM, CLS is a Managing Director at Morning Calm Management, where he is primarily responsible for the leasing of the company’s office and retail portfolio, and is the Managing Broker for Morning Calm Advisors, Morning Calm’s in-house real estate brokerage arm.
-Additionally, he is active in sourcing acquisitions, underwriting, due diligence and other investment related activities.
+Bryan Zenchyk, CCIM is a Senior Managing Director at Morning Calm Management, where he is primarily responsible for the leasing of the company’s portfolio, and is the Managing Broker for Morning Calm Advisors, Morning Calm Management’s in-house real estate brokerage arm.
+Additionally, he is active in sourcing acquisitions, underwriting, due diligence and other acquisition related activities.
 He previously was the Vice President of Leasing for a privately held real estate investment and management company for eight years.
-During his career, he has completed and supervised over 1,800 leasing transactions totaling over 6 million square feet with an excess of $400 million in gross revenues.
+During his career, he has completed and supervised over 2,250 leasing transactions totaling over 9 million square feet with an excess of $700 million in gross revenues.

 Mr. Zenchyk received a B.B.A from Stetson University, where he competed on the collegiate baseball team.
-Mr. Zenchyk has earned the CCIM Designation and the Certified Leasing Specialist Designation and holds his Real Estate Broker’s License.
+Mr. Zenchyk has earned the CCIM Designation and the Certified Leasing Specialist Designation and holds Real Estate Broker’s Licenses in multiple jurisdictions.
 He is the recipient of numerous Co-Star Power Brokers Award for leasing activity based on overall leasing transaction volume.
-Mr. Zenchyk is an active member of the CCIM Institute and the International Council of Shopping Centers.
+Mr. Zenchyk is an active member of the CCIM Institute.

 Mr. Brewer holds a B.S. in Business Management from the New York Institute of Technology.
 Mr. Brewer has served on the Board of Directors of BOMA – Tampa Bay for six years and was named Property Manager of the Year in 2000 and 2001.
 Mr. Brewer has received the CCIM, CPM and RPA designations.